What Happens If You're Audited Without Receipts?

 How does the CRA do an audit?

-A CRA auditor will get in touch with you to begin the audit process and to inform you of the audit’s date, time, and location.
+A CRA auditor will contact you to start the audit process.
+They will also tell you the date, time, and place of the audit.
 An on-site audit typically happens in your home, place of business, or representative’s office.
 The auditor will show you an authentic identification card before beginning the audit.

-The purpose of an audit is to confirm that the taxpayer has accurately reported their income, claimed the appropriate deductions and credits, and followed the tax regulations.
+The purpose of an audit is to check if the taxpayer reported their income correctly.
+It also ensures they claimed the right deductions and credits.
+Finally, it confirms they followed the tax rules.

 Who Gets Audited By the CRA?

-The Canada Revenue Agency (CRA) has the authority to investigate and audit anyone who is in charge of paying taxes to the CRA.
+- The Canada Revenue Agency (CRA) can investigate and audit anyone responsible for paying taxes to them.

 What Happens if I’m Being CRA Audited and Don’t Have Receipts?